-In accordance with the Codes, all Directors will stand for annual re-election.

-The Board confirms that, following a formal process of evaluation, the performance of each Director continues to be effective and all Directors have demonstrated commitment to the role.
+In accordance with the Codes, all of the other Directors will stand for annual re-election.
+The Board confirms that, following a formal process of evaluation, the performance of each Director continues to be effective and all Directors have demonstrated commitment to their roles.